soyuka/explorer/Plugins.md

 # Plugins

+This is a work in progress!
+Api might change!

+TODO:
+- document `req.options` features accessible through prepareTree
+- same for sanitizeCheckboxes

 ## What is a Plugin?

 Plugins are basic node modules.
 They can be used through [npm](npmjs.org) or locally.